elysiajs/documentation/docs/introduction.md

 - **Ergonomic by design** - Simple and familiar API for building server

 ## Platform Agnostic
 Elysia designed but was **not limited to Bun**.
-Being [WinterCG compliant](https://wintercg.org/) allows you to deploy the Elysia server on Cloudflare Worker, Vercel Edge Function, and most other runtime that support Web Standard Request.
+Being [WinterCG compliant](https://wintercg.org/) allows you to deploy the Elysia server on Cloudflare Worker, Vercel Edge Function, and most other runtimes that support Web Standard Request.

 ## TypeScript
 Elysia is designed to help you write less TypeScript.